Lufia: The Ruins of Lore

 Lufia: The Ruins of Lore, known in Japan as Chinmoku no Iseki: Estpolis Gaiden (沈黙の遺跡 ～エストポリス外伝～), is a role-playing video game developed by Atelier Double and published by Taito in Japan in 2002 and by Atlus a year later in North America.
 It is the fourth title in the Lufia series of video games and was released as a "gaiden", or side story, to the main series; as a result, it does not feature many elements common to the rest of the series, such as the Sinistrals and the Dual Blade.

 Gameplay

 Combat

 Much like the rest of the Lufia series, The Ruins of Lore plays like a typical role-playing video game, where the player must advance through several scenarios and navigate dangerous dungeons, fighting enemies along the way.
-Unlike typical computer RPGs, the battles are not random, and the monsters are displayed in the dungeon itself along with the characters.
+Unlike typical console RPGs, the battles are not random, and the monsters are displayed in the dungeon itself along with the characters.
 Combat only ensues when they come in contact with each other.